arunkpv/vsd-hdp/docs/Day_14.md

     $\boxed{\therefore I_{D} = \dfrac{1}{2} {k_n}^\prime \dfrac{W}{L} \left[ {(V_{GS}-V_{TH}}^2\right] (1 + \lambda V_{DS})}$

   - The CLM parameter, $\lambda$ is a device parameter having the units of $V^{-1}$ .
-Its value depends both on the process technology used to fabricate the device and on the channel length L that the circuit designer selects.
+Its value depends both on the process technology used to fabricate the device and on the channel length, $L$ that the circuit designer selects.

   - Output Resistance, $r_o = \dfrac{1}{\lambda I_D}$